elm/elm-lang.org/README.md

 ### Project Structure

-- `public/` -- all of the .elm files used for the site.
+- `public/` &mdash; all of the .elm files used for the site.
 This makes up the majority of client-side code.
   You can change/delete the existing files and add entirely new files.
 The changes and additions will be served automatically.
-- `resources/` -- the various resources needed for Elm.
+- `resources/` &mdash; the various resources needed for Elm.
 This is where you put all of your non-Elm content, like images, videos, JavaScript code, etc.
-- `server/` -- the Haskell files responsible for serving everything from .elm files to images.
+- `server/` &mdash; the Haskell files responsible for serving everything from .elm files to images.
 Look here if you need to change how a particular resource is served or if you want to disable some of the sites features (such as the online editor).